 After a delicious breakfast in the heart of the citadel of Ibiza, it’s time to head for the port of Ibiza for an unforgettable day at sea.
-By renting a motorboat (http://www.nautal.com/location-bateau-ibiza) you can embark on a full tour of the island of Formentera in one day and discover all the hidden coves and secrets that it has to offer.
+By renting a motorboat you can embark on a full tour of the island of Formentera in one day.
+Discover all the hidden coves and secrets that it has to offer.

-Step 1: First of all, head South, towards a very special jewel of the Balearics.
+First of all, head South, towards a very special jewel of the Balearics.
 Its passage through Ses Illetes is considered to be and ranked one of the most beautiful beaches in Spain.
-This particular site also became a famous World Heritage by UNESCO in 2001 as this stunning area remained preserved and natural for many decades.
+This particular site also became a famous World Heritage by UNESCO in 2001.
+This stunning area remained preserved and natural for many decades.

-Step 2: Once you have arrived in the North of Formentera, it will be time for a short break, although this is optional of course, you can pull in at the port of Cala Savira.
-This stop is a small village of Formentera, it is very popular and a great place to explore small local markets which are very well known for their beautiful paréos.
+Once you have arrived in the North of Formentera, it will be time for a short break (although optional of course).
+You can pull in at the port of Cala Savina.
+This stop is a small village of Formentera, it is very popular and a great place to explore small local markets which are very well known for their beautiful parèos.

-Step 3: Continue your journey South and anchor in Cala Saona, this is a serious MUST as the area is synonymous with peace and quiet.
+Continue your journey South and anchor in Cala Saona, this is a serious MUST, as the area is synonymous with peace and quiet.
 Between the dunes and pine trees, you will find a “chiringuito” (beach restaurant) in this small secluded cove, allowing you to stop for a bite to eat.
 This is a typical Spanish delicacy in which is munched on the sandy beach!

-Step 5: Next, a great idea is to go up North by the West side of the island!
+Next, a great idea is to go up North by the West side of the island!
 You can’t miss the lighthouse of the Mola and cliffs of over 100 meters above sea level.
 You will notice a dazzling contrast of colors with the blue sea, flashing turquoise as it crashes against the rocks.
 Another stop over is then in sight as you approach the most isolated and wild creek of Formentera.
-This island is inaccessible unless you have a boat, the Raco de Sa Pujada will ensure to give you unique memories that you can’t forget.
-This beach alone is just fifty meters long, however, so beautiful and an absolute must visit on your journey around the waters of Ibiza.
+This island is inaccessible unless you have a boat.
+The Raco de Sa Pujada will surely give you unique memories that you can’t forget.
+This beach alone is just fifty meters long, however, so beautiful.
+An absolute must visit on your journey around the waters of Ibiza!

-Step 6: The last leg and stop on this journey can be done in Pujols, where there is a fantastic restaurant (Chez Gerdi) where you can kick back, purchase a cocktail and take in the breath taking panorama that this place has to offer.
-If you browse semi-rigid (http://www.nautal.com/location-semi-rigide-ibiza) you can easily get close to the pier which is located a hundred meters from the restaurant.
+The last leg and stop on this journey can be done in Pujols.
+There is a fantastic restaurant (Chez Gerdi) where you can kick back, purchase a cocktail and take a breather.
+If you browse semi-rigid you can easily get close to the pier which is located a hundred meters from the restaurant.
 Finally, head to your home (Eivissa Port) and pass the beautiful private island S’Espalmador.
 Here you can watch the sun setting, this is the perfect way to end a perfect day.
-You may already be feeling nostalgic at the very idea of this magnificent cruise!